 As a seasoned ATS user, I'll take you through:

 What is an ATS?

-Applicant Tracking Systems are applications that can help you plan, track, and execute hiring plans.
-Some basic ones have enough for small companies (e.g. a tracker for candidates, posting for jobs).
+Applicant Tracking Systems are a type of recruiting software that help you plan, track, and execute hiring plans.
+Basic systems will include a tracker for candidates and a tool for creating job postings.
 Others are a bit more advanced, with career site plugins, analytics of your recruitment process, and sourcing built-in.

-Depending on how much you are hiring, you may want to take a look at implementing an ATS and move away from spreadsheets.
-There are also additional data protection laws in the EU, and many ATS comes with tools to help you follow the law (which spreadsheets cannot do).
+Depending on how much you're hiring, you may want to take a look at implementing a ATS software and move away from spreadsheets.
+There are also additional data protection laws in the EU, and many ATSs come with tools to help you follow the law (which spreadsheets cannot do).

 What are the features of an ATS?

 - Job posting: things like embedded job boards or a careers page for you that you can later link to job boards like LinkedIn or Remotive, for example.

 - Applicant tracking: this is a system where you create stages in the application reflective of your recruiting process (e.g. "applied", "screened", "1st interview” etc.).
 You can move candidates through the application process and ensure they receive relevant communication.

 - Messaging: some ATS systems have built-in messaging or emailing capabilities, so you can manage candidate communication in the system.

 - Interview Organisation: essential if you have multiple interviews going on at the same time and you want to make sure you keep track of data.
 You can arrange interviews from the system and send an interview kit (with the candidate’s resume and questions to ask at this stage of interviewing).